Diagnosis

 • Statistical deviance is where behaviour is judged as abnormal based on how rare or statistically infrequent it is.
 The assumption is that any human characteristic is spread in a normal way across the general population, forming a graphical curve of normal distribution where the majority of people fall at the centre of the graph.

-• If someone’s behaviour falls into the bottom or top 2.5% (more than 2 S.D. away from the mean) then their behaviour is considered abnormal
+• If someone’s behaviour is not within two standard deviations for the population (falling into the bottom or top 2.5%) then their behaviour is considered statistically abnormal

-• Social norms deviance is where abnormality is judged on cultural expectations and what society views as desirable behaviour.
+• Social norms deviance is where abnormality is judged as socially unacceptable by cultural expectations and societal views.
 Anyone who deviates from such behaviour is classified as abnormal.

 4